| Courses & Credits

 Summer Internship (8 weeks)

-During the summer portion of the program, Fellows work a minimum of 25 hours a week in their internships in Beijing or Shanghai.
+During the summer portion of the program, Fellows work a minimum of 25 hours a week in their internships in Shanghai.
 CET maintains an extensive network of contacts with corporations, non-governmental organizations, and Chinese government agencies.
 CET staff coordinates placements based on students' interests and an assessment of their language proficiency.
 CET will also provide a customized course during the summer for the Fellows focused on a topic or mix of topics related to their internships (business in China, the Chinese legal system, health and health care in China, etc.) and will include instruction on language skills useful in their specific internship placements.

 The Fellows conclude the program by preparing written reflections on their internship experiences.
 These reports will be assessed by Carolina faculty for a final grade on the internship experience.
 Upon successful completion, students will receive 6 hours of graded UNC credit, HNRS 393, for the summer portion of the program.